hyperoslo/playbook/iOS/HYPER_RECIPES.md

 When you are done, please link us to your project in GitHub.

-Thanks and I hope you enjoy making some recipes.
+Thanks and we hope you enjoy making some recipes.

 PS: This might be useful https://github.com/hyperoslo/objective-c-style-guide